DDavisx/Udacity-Neighborhood-Map/README.md

 ### Notes
 - Brewery DB uses a developer Api Key and Is Subject to a limit of 400 requests per day.
 - Brewery DB does not support CORS and therefore a CORS proxy has been used.
-- Handlebars was used to build and compile the Brewery DB json for display in the Google Info Window.